-Let us see how the design stands up to the task of adding a new operation, say,to draw a polygon.
+Let us see how the design stands up to the task of adding a new operation, say,todraw a polygon.

 - 1. We need to provide a new button which informs the user that the new operation is available.
 We also should create a mouse handler to handle mouse clicks, etc. These changes are relatively obvious and clearly unavoidable.
 Even then, note that most of the classes in the view are left unchanged. - 2.
-The model is not affected by adding new types of items, operations or new UIs. - 3.
-The UIContext interface does not have to be necessarily extended when new kinds of items are added. - 4.
-The controllershould have new methods such as makePolygon and addPoint ToPolygon.
-It is not clear that this change is not a consequence of some basic flaw in our design.
-For instance, it might be possible to replace the methods makeLine, makeCircle, etc. by a single method, saymakeShape.

-Thus one drawback to our approach is that we need to change the controller class every time new operations are added or even if we change the way things are implemented.
+The model is not affected by adding new types of items, operations or new UIs. - The UIContext interface does not have to be necessarily extended when new kinds of items are added. - 4.
+The controllers hould have new methods such as make Polygon and add Point To Polygon.
+It is not clear that this change is not a consequence of some basic class every time new operations are added or even if we change the way things are implemented.
 In addition, the controller has all the implementation in one class, which makes things complicated.